cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraFactory.md

 `poolByPair(address,address)` view external

-Returns the pool address for a given pair of tokens and a fee, or address 0 if it does not exist
+Returns the pool address for a given pair of tokens and a fee, or address 0 if it does not exist *Developer note: tokenA and tokenB may be passed in either token0/token1 or token1/token0 order*